8none1/hilighting_homeassistant/README.md

 As with the [ELK-BLEDOB](https://github.com/8none1/elk-bledob) project I will be using an nRF52840 BLE Sniffer rather than trying to get snoop logs off Android.
 So let's breakout Wireshark and go fishing...

+## Current State

+The integration currently allows you to toggle the device on and off, and that's all.
+Additional features will be forthcoming.

 ## Sniffing

 Tips if you're using Wireshark and a nRF52840 with the Nordic toolkit: